haberdashPI/AlertPushover.jl/README.md

 # AlertPushover

-AlertPushover provides a backend for [Alert](https://github.com/haberdashPI/Alert.jl) using [Pushover](https://pushover.net).
-This allows notifications to be sent from, e.g. a batch job on a server, and you will get a notification on your desktop or phone, wherever you have pushover installed.
+AlertPushover provides a backend for [Alert](https://github.com/haberdashPI/Alert.jl).
+It uses the [Pushover](https://pushover.net) service to send notifications remotely to the Pushover app.
+This makes `alert` useful even when working remotely or via an online IDE.

-You will need to sign up for an account, and create a new app.
-You will have a `user token` for your account, an `API token` for the app.
-Then, in your `startup.jl`, or wherever you want to initialize your alerts, setup the backend for pushever as follows.
+You will need to sign up for an account (there is a 7-day trial, and it costs $5 after that).
+Install Pushover to receive your notifications (e.g. open the webapp, or install the app on your phone).
+Then create a new app on their website.
+You will then have a `user token` for your account, and an `API token` for the app you created.
+Then, in your `$HOME/.julia/config/startup.jl` file add the backend for Pushover as follows.

 ```julia
 using AlertPushover
 pushover_alert!(token = [API token], user = [user token])
 ```

-Now, when you call `alert`, as per its documentation, it will use the pushover service.
+Now, when you call `alert`, it will use the Pushover service, as follows.

 ```julia
 using Alert